tirupati17/tirupati17.github.io/content/posts/swiftui-philosphy.md

 By drawing on these age-old wisdom traditions, we can gain novel insights into modern technology and, perhaps, vice versa.
 Here, I present to you SwiftUI property wrappers in the light of life philosophy, complete with code examples and metaphorical interpretations.

+## So, What is property wrappers?
+> In the declarative and reactive programming approach of SwiftUI, the idea is that your view is a function of some state.When the state changes, the function (your view) is re-evaluated, and the UI is redrawn to reflect those changes.
+Property wrappers in SwiftUI assist in this paradigm by managing state and its changes in a predictable manner

 Let's classify the property wrappers based on where they are most commonly used: in the **View** or in the **ViewModel**.
 This should help you understand their roles a bit more clearly.

 ### View: The Physical Realm - The World as We Perceive It